Slip & Fall Accidents

 You may still have a case even if you think you were partly at fault.
 Texas law allows for shared responsibility, and what matters is how much each party contributed.
 We review the facts carefully to see whether a property owner’s choices meaningfully increased your risk.

 We typically handle slip and fall cases on a contingency fee basis, which means you do not pay upfront legal fees.
 Our fee is usually a percentage of any recovery, and if there is no recovery, you generally do not owe an attorney’s fee.
-We explain details clearly before you decide.
+We explain the details clearly before you decide.

 At Marchand Law, you work directly with experienced attorneys.
 Our husband-and-wife team personally handles each case rather than assigning it to associates.
 You can expect to speak with the lawyers who are making decisions about your case and to receive updates from our small, focused team.